lexibank/phylogenetics-data-management-tutorial/Tutorial.md

 ### 2.2.3 Manual Exploration and Manipulation

 Data can be explored and manipulated with the [EDICTOR tool](http://edictor.digling.org), a web-based interface for the creation and curation of etymological dictionaries.
-EDICTOR essentially supports to edit and correct cognate judgments manually and also allows to inspect and correct phonetic alignments.
+EDICTOR essentially supports to edit and correct cognate judgments manually, and also allows to inspect and correct phonetic alignments.
 In addition, one can use EDICTOR to inspect cognate set distributions, phoneme inventories, and morphological structures (full and partial colexifications), also allowing to export the data to Nexus format.

 ![Edictor](edictor.png)